taichi-dev/taichi/docs/atomic.rst

         for i in x:
             ti.atomic_add(result[None], x[i])

-See https://en.wikipedia.org/wiki/Fetch-and-add for more details about *atomic operations*.
+See https://en.wikipedia.org/wiki/Fetch-and-add for more details.

 .. note::